+If you have any signs of moles in your yard, then it’s time to start thinking about mole control.
 Did you know one single mole could cause over 100 feet of damage to your lawn?
-Did you know that within those 100 feet, moles could disrupt and uproot small plants, newly planted trees, flowers, and even your sprinkler system?
-Did you know that through their digging and tunneling, moles provide easy access for other critters (voles, mice, squirrels, etc…) to eat away at your plant’s root systems?
+Within those 100 feet, moles could disrupt and uproot small plants, newly planted trees, flowers, and even your sprinkler system?
+Mole tunnels provide easy access for other critters (voles, mice, squirrels, etc…) to eat away at your plant’s root systems.

 It’s true!
 These are just a few examples of the damage one single mole can cause to your lawn.
 And with the weather warming up, moles prey (grubs, beetles, and earthworms) begin to come to the surface of the soil, creating an inviting environment for moles to pay a visit to your lawn.
 But you can be ready!
 Here are 3 steps to take to protect your lawn from moles this spring: